vlang/v/doc/docs.md

 Embedded struct like inheritance, struct will automatically have the fields and methods from embedded struct.

-Embedded struct is not inheritance, can't type cast between structs and embedded structs.
+Unlike inheritance, you cannot type cast between structs and embedded structs.

 If you want to access embedded structs, write something like `button.Size`.